What is the Options Program?

 SOUTH- It is a collaborative program with many partners that work together: Lambton Kent District School Board, St. Clair Catholic District School Board, Community Living Chatham Kent, Community Living Wallaceburg and St. Clair College - Thames Campus.

-NORTH- It is a collaborative program with many partners that work together: Lambton Kent District School Board, Community Living Sarnia, and Lambton College.
+NORTH- It is a collaborative program with many partners that work together: Lambton Kent District School Board and Community Living Sarnia.

 How many years is the Options Program?

 It is a 2 year program.
 However it is dependent on the age of the student that is coming into the program.
 Once the student reaches the age of 21 years of age they are no longer eligible to participate in the program.

 The Options Program SOUTH is housed at St. Clair College – Thames Campus in Chatham.

 Students do not pay tuition as they are not registered as St. Clair College students.
 Options students are registered as CKSS students who are attending classes at St Clair College – Thames Campus.
 There is a small registration fee which allows students to get a student card, use the computer labs and participate in St Clair College events.

 Graduated with a certificate of Achievement, Accomplishment or OSSD

 Identified with an intellectual disability (which maybe in combination with other disabilities)